 Do you want to learn how to say cheers in Spanish-speaking countries?
 If you plan to travel, some of the most basic terms you should know are those you would use at a celebration with friends.
-After all, a toast is a social activity carried out in many countries that represents honor, friendship, and good things to come.
+After all, a toast is a social activity carried out in many countries representing honor, friendship, and good things to come.

 During your trip, you will enjoy gatherings with family or friends to celebrate Christmas, the New Year, or birthdays, where people usually toast.
-Undoubtedly, during your experience with native Spanish speakers, you will begin to pick up several new phrases for your vocabulary, including the typical terms for making toasts used in the different Spanish-speaking countries.
+Undoubtedly, during your experience with native Spanish speakers, you will begin to pick up several new phrases for your vocabulary, including the typical terms for making toasts used in different Spanish-speaking countries.
 But it will always be better if you arrive in the country with little initial knowledge.

 Do you want to learn the most common ones across Hispanic countries?
 Keep on reading this guide from Ling!